Updated every Monday. Every rank cited. Both parties, same ruler.

 This ranking measures dominance with two numbers.
 The first is electoral vote share, the winner's percentage of all electoral votes cast, from the National Archives Electoral College records.
 The second is national popular vote margin in percentage points, from certified returns as compiled by the Clerk of the House election statistics and the American Presidency Project at UC Santa Barbara.
 Contested elections are ranked on both measures together, with electoral share weighted first because the Electoral College is the instrument that actually awards the office.

+Each entry carries subscores exposing the components of dominance: electoral vote share, popular vote margin scaled to the meter, states carried as a share of the states then existing, and the popular vote percentage the winner took.
+Every value traces to a source in the list below.
 Two entries require honesty about their asterisks.
 George Washington in 1789 and James Monroe in 1820 faced no organized opposition; their near-perfect electoral counts measure the absence of a contest, not victory in one.
 They are included because the record is the record, and they are ranked below the great contested landslides for exactly that reason.
 The 1912 Wilson victory, 435 electoral votes on 41.8 percent of the popular vote, is excluded from the top tier because a three-way split, not voter consensus, produced the electoral sweep; it is discussed in the narrative.

 Deliberately ignored: party, ideology, coattails, and what the winners did in office.
 The framework pays no attention to which party a president belonged to.
 Democrats own five of the twelve entries and Republicans own five, with two from the pre-party and one-party eras.
 The ruler is the same for all of them.